Feature Overview Video

 From Grid View

-Click the + menu icon after the last column header or open the Column Menu by clicking on a column header's dropdown icon and then select "Add Field to the Right."
+Click the + menu icon after the last column header or access the Column Menu by clicking on a column header's dropdown icon and selecting "Add Field to the Right."

-When to use Dependencies
+When to Use Dependencies

 Dependency Modes

-Auto-Scheduling: Enable or disable live scheduling based on dependencies.
+Auto-Scheduling: Enable live scheduling based on dependencies.

 Scheduling Direction: Choose between start date forward or end date backward.